CHALKWELL HALL JUNIOR SCHOOL

 The Head Teacher informs the Governing Board of how the funding allocated to support special educational needs, has been deployed.

-The AHI prepares and presents a termly Inclusion Report for the Governing Board.
+The SENCO prepares and presents a termly SEN Report for the Governing Board.

 - Admission arrangements